glumia-ltd/klubiq-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR introduce breaking changes
 - [ ] This PR changes existing data fields
+- [ ] This PR includes database changes

 ### Brief description of changes